Really-Simple-Plugins/really-simple-ssl-social/readme.txt

 = 3.0.1 =
 * Added a dedicated tab for social settings
 * Fix: enlarged and centered the count on buttons
+* Tweak: button position on post type only shown when buttons are set to display inline

 = 3.0.0 =
 * Changed the look of built-in buttons